Waking up on a deflated air mattress?

 Preferred Repair: Patch Kit

-Almost every company has their own repair method listed in their manual or online, but we’ll briefly detail the overall process.
+Almost every company has its repair method listed in its manual or online, but we’ll briefly detail the overall process.

-- Ensure the mattress is deflated and dry, or else the adhesive may not stick properly.
+- Ensure the air mattress is deflated and dry, or else the adhesive may not stick properly.

 - If your repair kit doesn’t come with pre-made patches, cut a piece of provided fabric 1.5-2X bigger than the leak.

-- For those beds with felt or any kind of non-uniform fabric, use fine grit sandpaper (150-220) to smooth out the surface before cleaning and patching the hole.
+- For those beds with felt or any non-uniform fabric, use fine-grit sandpaper (150-220) to smooth out the surface before cleaning and patching the hole.

-- For the sticky patches, simply stick it on the hole, add weight (such as books) and let sit for 2-3 hours.
-The same goes for the adhesive, but you will have to apply the sticky substance to both the patch and the mattress, to ensure a proper seal.
+- For the sticky patches, stick it on the hole, add weight (such as books) and let sit for 2-3 hours.
+The same goes for the adhesive, but you will have to apply the sticky substance to the patch and the mattress to ensure a proper seal.

 - Finally, after a few hours have passed, inflate your mattress to maximum potential and plead to the mattress gods that it holds tight.

-For leaks along the valve, it can be tricky to use fabric alone to fully cover the leak.
+It can be tricky to use fabric alone to cover the leak fully near the valve.

 In these cases, use Seam Grip or a similar adhesive product and carefully spread around the area where the valve inserts into the mattress.

 I suggest using an applicator – whether that’s a cotton swab or brush, rather than just squeezing the adhesive straight from the tube.
-Excessive and/or uneven application can put an unnecessary strain on the valve.
+Excessive or uneven application can put unnecessary strain on the valve.